manuelefetto/manuelefetto/README.md

 *"Code is like pizza dough – it takes practice, patience, and the right ingredients to get it just right."*

+---

-*Chat - I'm tired sir, can I please take a little rest generating this fancy Github description?
+*Chat - I'm tired sir, can I please take a little rest generating this fancy Github description?*

-   Me - Of course not, go ahead and make me look like the best programmer in the world.
+*Me - Of course not, go ahead and make me look like the best programmer in the world.
 Generate, generate more. *